What is Kybella?

-The Kybella treatment process is as easy as it gets.
-It is an outpatient procedure, meaning that you can leave immediately after treatment; which only takes approximately 15 minutes.
-In that 15 minutes, you may receive upwards of 50 Kybella injections to targeted fatty areas, and it’s unlikely that a single session will suffice in treating double chin.
-Three or more treatments (four to six weeks apart) may in fact be recommended by your surgeon or dermatologist.
+The Kybella treatment process is an outpatient procedure, meaning that you can leave immediately after treatment; which only takes approximately 15-20 minutes.
+In that time, you may receive upwards of 50 Kybella injections to targeted fatty areas, and it’s unlikely that a single session will suffice in treating double chin.
+Two or more treatments (four to six weeks apart) may be recommended by your surgeon or dermatologist.

 - Nerve injury in the jaw